TAP Information for Faculty

 - The Store shares its faculty textbook adoption list of required course material with the Swarthmore College Libraries.
-The Libraries will attempt to carry one copy of each required textbook for students and faculty to use for reference, which may include ebook formats in addition to (or in place of) the print copy, if the ebook format can be purchased with library licenses.
+The Libraries will attempt to carry one copy of each required textbook for students and faculty to use for reference, which may include eBook formats in addition to (or in place of) the print copy, if the eBook format can be purchased with library licenses.
 The Libraries’ ability to provide a copy of a required textbook by the beginning of the semester depends on the faculty member’s timely course materials adoption.
-Please note that because of the TAP program, the libraries will no longer purchase multiple copies of required course materials.
+Please note that the libraries will no longer purchase multiple copies of required course materials.

-- As in the past, whenever possible the Libraries will provide copies of recommended and optional textbooks in the format(s) indicated by the faculty member.
+- As in the past, whenever possible the Libraries will provide a copy or copies of recommended and optional textbooks in the format(s) indicated by the faculty member.
 The faculty member can request to have those recommended and optional textbooks put on reserve.

 - While the Swarthmore College Libraries may be able to provide access to digital monographs through its various subscriptions and possibly through the Hathi Trust controlled digital lending process, for supplementary readings the Libraries will only digitize limited sections.